-- Standard 1: Welcoming All Families into the School Community Families are active participants in the life of the school, and feel welcomed, valued, and connected to each other, to school staff, and to what students are learning and doing in class. - Standard 2: Communicating Effectively Families and school staff engage in regular, two-way, meaningful communication about student learning. - Standard 3: Supporting Student Success Families and school staff continuously collaborate to support students' learning and healthy development both at home and at school, and have regular opportunities to strengthen their knowledge and skills to do so effectively. - Standard 4: Speaking Up for Every Child Families are empowered to be advocates for their own and other children, to ensure that students are treated fairly and have access to learning opportunities that will support their success. - Standard 5: Sharing Power Families and school staff are equal partners in decisions that affect children and families and together inform, influence, and create policies, practices, and programs. - Standard 6: Collaborating with Community Families and school staff collaborate with community members to connect students, families, and staff to expanded learning opportunities, community services, and civic participation.
+- Standard 1: Welcoming All Families into the School Community Families are active participants in the life of the school and feel welcomed, valued, and connected to school staff and to what students are learning and doing in class. - Standard 2: Communicating Effectively Families and school staff engage in regular, two-way, meaningful communication about student learning. - Standard 3: Supporting Student Success Families and school staff continuously collaborate to support students' learning and healthy development both at home and school and have regular opportunities to strengthen their knowledge and skills effectively. - Standard 4: Speaking Up for Every Child Families are empowered to advocate for their own and other children to ensure that students are treated fairly and have access to learning opportunities to support their success. - Standard 5: Sharing Power Families and school staff are equal partners in decisions that affect children and families and together inform, influence, and create policies, practices, and programs. - Standard 6: Collaborating with Community Families and school staff collaborate with community members to connect students, families, and staff to expanded learning opportunities, community services, and civic participation.

 Successful leaders are effective leaders.
 Think of some of the most effective PTA leaders you have worked with.
-They certainly fill their PTA role well, but their leadership capacity goes beyond that.
-They have skills and abilities that allow them to step into a variety of roles.
+They fill their PTA role well, but their leadership capacity goes beyond that.
+They have skills and abilities that allow them to step into various roles.
 They see the value people have to offer and seek their involvement.
 They provide a clear purpose that others want to follow.
-They lead with integrity and strive to continually improve.
+They lead with integrity and strive to improve continually.

 Texas PTA has identified a set of competencies effective leaders demonstrate.
-These skills and abilities can be used by current and potential leaders to help them improve their leadership, and by Local or Council PTA nominating committees to recruit, nominate, and elect effective leaders.
+Current and potential leaders can use these skills and abilities to help them improve their leadership and by Local or Council PTA nominating committees to recruit, nominate, and elect effective leaders.
+These competencies also drive our Full Circle Leadership Development program.